labsyspharm/quantification/README.md

     * `--intensity_props energy` : Will calculate the glcm derived symmetric and normalized energy of intensity values per labeled object in the mask.
     * `--intensity_props correlation` : Will calculate the glcm derived symmetric and normalized correlation of intensity values per labeled object in the mask.
     * `--intensity_props ASM` : Will calculate the glcm derived symmetric and normalized ASM of intensity values per labeled object in the mask.
+* `--glcm_angle` Angle in radians used for calculating the GLCM per label.
+Default is 0 radians.
+* `--glcm_distance` Distance in pixels used for calculating the GLCM per label.
+Default is 1 pixel.

 # Run script